earthengine/continuation-calculus-paper/README.md

 Now you can enter definitions and terms.
 Definitions will be remembered, terms will be evaluated to a final term.

-For the syntax of terms and rules, look in fib.cc en listmult.cc.
+For the syntax of terms and rules, look in fib.cc and listmult.cc.
 Terms and definitions must be on single lines, with no surrounding whitespace.
 A hash symbol starts a comment line.

 Options: